 - We employ a proprietary scoring methodology

 - We exclude companies that have severe negative incidents or controversies

-On what metrics are companies evaluated?
+On what themes and metrics are companies evaluated?

 - Commitment to providing financial access, including loans and investments, in underserved communities